mykeels/20-questions/programming/20-love-calculator.md

 - Concatenate both names, separated by `"loves"`, in lowercase e.g. `bolalovesbisi`

-- Count the occurence of each letter/character in the concatenation result.
+- Count the occurrence of each letter/character in the concatenation result.
 E.g.

 ```txt
 b => 2